-Dr. Heather E. Mount, PT DSc
+Dr. Heather E. Mount, PT, DSc

-Dr. Heather E. Mount has been a physical therapist for twenty two years.
+Dr. Heather E. Mount has been a physical therapist for twenty five years.
 She earned a Masters in Science Degree in Physical Therapy from the University of Mobile and a Doctorate of Physical Therapy from the University of Alabama at Birmingham.
 She is a Board Certified Orthopedic Specialist from ABPTS.
 She is also a graduate of the Fellowship in Education Leadership, from the American Physical Therapy Association.
-She has been teaching at the graduate level for 9 years, primarily in the areas of Orthopedics, Differential Diagnosis and Health Promotion.
-She is currently an associate professor and the Program Director/ Chair of the Faulkner University's Department of Physical Therapy.
-She practiced full time for 14 years in a variety of settings including outpatient, home health, acute care and skilled nursing facilities.
+She has been teaching at the graduate level for 11 years, primarily in the areas of Orthopedics, Differential Diagnosis and Health Promotion.
+She is currently a tenured Professor and the Program Director/ Chair of the Faulkner University's Department of Physical Therapy.
+Prior to transitioning to academia, she practiced full time for 14 years in a variety of settings including outpatient, home health, acute care and skilled nursing facilities.